-GPRS of Florida received a call from a new customer who had recently hired one of our competitors to scan an area prior to the installation of several plumbing lines.
+GPRS of Florida received a call from a new customer who had recently hired one of our competitors to scan an area prior to the installation of several plumbing lines in Orlando, FL.
 Our customer was concerned that the scanning service that they had used made several mistakes, and several items had been missed.
 After the customer called GPRS, we offered to only charge them for the project if we were able to offer them new, and relevant information.

 After getting started with the scan, it became immediately clear to us that our competitor made several mistakes.
 In the image above, you can see several of the markings that GPRS marked onto the surface (in black).
 You can also see our competitor’s markings (in red crayon).
 Our competitor had missed the fact that one of the lines ran at a slight diagonal (at about a 15º angle).
 Our competitor had marked the line as through it were straight, and as a result, their markings were off by up to 4”.